 3. The Format Type will be preselected with Copybook, click Next to continue.

 Add Mainframe Format

-- Formatting Examples is shown in the wizard for copybook. - 4.
+- Formatting Examples is shown in the wizard for copybook.
+Duplicate field names in copybook files are not supported. - 4.
 Import a format by clicking Choose File. - 5.
 Browse for the format file and click Next.